-As a result of receiving an unearned F, a student may be administratively withdrawn and the University may be required to perform a calculation to determine how much financial aid the student has earned for the term.
+As a result of receiving an unearned F, a student's enrollment status may be modified to withdrawn and the University may be required to perform a calculation to determine how much financial aid the student has earned for the term.
 This calculation may result in the return of unearned financial aid to the U.S. Department of Education or other third parties and the student may be obligated to pay for charges originally paid by the unearned financial aid and/or return any excess funds paid to the student.
 Receiving an unearned F may also impair future course registrations and financial aid availability.
 Unearned F grades also count as failing grades in the student's GPA and pace of completion.
-Please see the policies on Administrative Withdrawal and Satisfactory Academic Progress.
+In addition, please see the policy on Satisfactory Academic Progress.